 We have 2 packages to obtain your Broker authority license.

-Package pricing includes all application and filing fees, no hidden or additional charges.
-Orders placed before 5:00 pm EST, Mon-Fri, will typically receive their Broker MC number the same day.
-Orders placed after 5:00 pm will be processed the next business day.
+Package pricing includes all applications and our processing fees, with no hidden or additional charges.
+Orders placed before 4:00 pm EST, Mon-Fri, will typically receive their Broker MC number the same day.
+Orders placed after 4:00 pm will be processed the next business day.
 Times stated above are not guaranteed, delays are possible.